Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 ### The views also use the database

-The **index** view queries for a list of the first 5 questions `[:5]`, sorted decsending, by pub_date `order_by('-pub_date')`.
+The **index** view queries for a list of the first 5 questions: `[:5]`.
+The questions are sorted decsending, by the pub_date: `order_by('-pub_date')`.

 This is the common way to query with django:

 1. Use the model `objects` manager, and then the specific criteria.
 2. The `objects` manager gets the "objects" using the criteria.
 Each "object" is essentially a row of data, but it's also a python object with many addtional methods and attributes (objects typically hold both data and functionality).
-3. The "objects" that the manager returns are packed in a `QuerySet` object, the Python obejct with the data, that the view can work with.
+3. The "objects" that the manager returns are packed in a `QuerySet` object, the Python data class that the view can work with.

-Similarly, the **detail** view uses the `Question` model's `objects` manager, but asks for just one record, by the questions primary key.
-The method for one record is `.get`,
+Similarly, the **detail** view uses the `Question` model's `objects` manager, but asks for just one record, by the question's primary key.
+The method to get a single record is `.get`,

 Check it!
-Run the django development server (assume you run it from the site_repo dir):
+Run the django development server (assume you run it from the `site_repo` dir):

 	you@dev-machine:  .././manage.py runserver